khoapham1002/mindpalace/_tabs/about.md

 order: 1
 ---

+# 🚨 Heads Up:
-> 👀 **Heads Up:** This site is my creative playground where I blog about cool stuff and experiment with fun ideas! 🌈 <br>
+> 👀 This site is my creative playground where I blog about cool stuff and experiment with fun ideas! 🌈 <br>
 {: .prompt-info }

 > 💼 Looking for something work-related...? 💁‍♂️ Head over to my other website to see the ***[serious me](https://kdpham-1002.github.io/)***! 🤓